-This post teaches you how to make herbal infused oils using a cold extraction method, using sunlight and time to infuse the goodness of herbs into your quality oil.
-If you are in a hurry, and need a first aid ointment right now, see my directions for making a hot oil infusion with herbs and my recipe for first aid ointment that you can begin today and have ready to use before nightfall.
+Learn how to make herbal infused oils using a cold extraction method, using sunlight and time to infuse the goodness of herbs into your quality oil.
+If you are in a hurry and need a first aid ointment right now, see my directions for making a fast oil infusion with herbs and my recipe for first aid ointment that you can begin today and have ready to use before nightfall.

 Using fresh herbs: